stiglers-eponym/BeamerPresenter/README.md

 ## Build and install
-**Note**: building and installing version 0.1.3 is described [here](https://github.com/stiglers-eponym/BeamerPresenter/tree/0.1.x#build).

 Building is tested in Arch Linux and in xubuntu 20.04.
-Older versions of ubuntu are only compatible with version 0.1 of BeamerPresenter.
+Older versions of ubuntu are only compatible with version 0.1 of BeamerPresenter which is described [here](https://github.com/stiglers-eponym/BeamerPresenter/tree/0.1.x#build).

-In Arch Linux you can install `beamerpresenter` or `beamerpresenter-git` from the AUR.
+In Arch Linux you can install the Qt 5 version as package `beamerpresenter` or `beamerpresenter-git` from the AUR.
 Note that in these packages by default MuPDF is selected as PDF engine.

 First install the dependencies.
-You need Qt 5 including the multimedia module.
+You need Qt 6.2 (or later) including the multimedia module.
-Qt 6.2 is currently tested in an own branch (only MuPDF as of now) and still has some issues, especially with multimedia content.
-Additionally you need either the Qt 5 bindings of poppler or the MuPDF C bindings.
+Additionally you need either the Qt 6 bindings of poppler or the MuPDF C bindings.

 ### Dependencies in Ubuntu 20.04
+**currently not tested with Qt 6**

 For Qt 5:
 * `qt5-qmake`
 * `qt5-default`